calimero-project/calimero-server/README.md

     - `udpPort="5555-5559"`: The disruption buffer is only available for clients which connect via the specified (client-side) UDP port range.
 All other clients are ignored.

 * `<routing>224.0.23.12</routing>` (optional): the multicast setup used by the service container for KNX IP (Secure) routing, defaults to the IP multicast address 224.0.23.12.
 (If the `routing` attribute of the service container is set to `false`, this setting has no effect.)
-Optional attributes for secure routing:
+Attributes for secure routing:
-    - `latencyTolerance="1000"`: time window for accepting secure multicasts (in milliseconds), depends on the max. end-to-end network latency
+    - `latencyTolerance="1000"`: time window (in milliseconds) for accepting secure multicasts, depends on the max. end-to-end network latency
 * `<unixSocket>/path/to/unix/socket</unixSocket>` accept client connections over Unix domain sockets, server socket binds to the specified file-system path
 * `<knxSubnet>` settings of the KNX subnet the service container shall communicate with.
 The `knxSubnet` element text contains identifiers specific to the KNX subnet interface type, i.e., IP address[:port] for IP-based interfaces, or USB interface name/ID for KNX USB interfaces, constructor arguments for user-supplied network links, ....
 Attributes:
     - `type`: interface type to the KNX subnet, one of: